Neil Bartlett (chemist): Research

-Bartlett's main specialty was the chemistry of fluorine and of compounds containing fluorine.
-In 1962, Bartlett prepared the first noble gas compound, xenon hexafluoroplatinate, Xe^{+}[PtF_{6}]^{−}.
+Bartlett's main speciality was the chemistry of fluorine and of compounds containing fluorine.

+Noble Gas Compounds

 This contradicted established models of the nature of valency, as it was believed that all noble gases were entirely inert to chemical combination.
 His discovery incited other chemists to discover several other fluorides of xenon: XeF_{2}, XeF_{4}, and XeF_{6}.

 Honors

 In 1968 he was awarded the Elliott Cresson Medal.
 In 1973, he was made a Fellow of the Royal Society (United Kingdom).
 In 1976 he received the Welch Award in Chemistry for his synthesis of chemical compounds of noble gases and the consequent opening of broad new fields of research in the inorganic chemistry.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1977.
 In 1979, he was honored as a Foreign Associate of the National Academy of Sciences.
 He was awarded the prestigious Davy Medal in 2002 for his discovery that the noble gases were not that noble after all.
-Previous recipients of the Davy Medal had included people as diverse as Robert Wilhelm Bunsen, the inventor of the Bunsen burner, and Albert Ladenburg, who suggested the existence of the compound prismane.
 In 2006, his research into the reactivity of noble gases was designated jointly by the American Chemical Society and the Canadian Society for Chemistry (CSC) as an International Historic Chemical Landmark at the University of British Columbia in recognition of its significance, "fundamental to the scientific understanding of the chemical bond."
 Bartlett was nominated for a Nobel Prize in Chemistry every year between 1963 and 1966 but did not get the Prize.